chipmuenk/pyfda/ressource/INSTALLATION.md

 ### conda
-I'm not providing conda builds anymore (too messy) but so far I've had no major problems installing pyfda with pip under Anaconda
+I'm not providing conda builds anymore (too messy) but so far I've had no major problems installing pyfda with pip under Anaconda.

 ### setup.py
 You can also download the project as a zip file from GitHub and extract it to